Houston Removal Defense Lawyer

 Also Fighting for Clients in Galveston & Throughout Southeast Texas

-Removal defense refers to the legal process in immigration law where you have the right to challenge being deported from the U.S. If you or a family member is facing deportation, it is critical that you work with an experienced immigration attorney.
+Removal defense refers to the legal process in immigration law where you have the right to challenge being deported from the U.S. If you or a family member is facing deportation, it is critical that you work with a knowledgeable immigration attorney.
 Both documented and undocumented immigrants are at risk of deportation.

 Those facing deportation are not entitled to be provided with a lawyer under U.S. law.
 The Sixth Amendment of the Constitution guarantees public defenders to those facing criminal charges.
 However, deportation is not a criminal matter but a civil process.

-Maranto Law Firm focuses the largest portion of its practice on immigration law.
+Maranto Law Firm focuses the largest part of its practice on immigration law.
 Our attorney can thoroughly review your case to determine the best path to take in pursuing your right to remain in this country.
+Learn more about our successful outcomes and client stories.

 What Makes an Immigrant Deportable?